nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 ### Product scope

-**Target user profile**:
++**Target user profile**: NUS SoC students, who

-* has a need to manage a significant number of contacts
+* have a need to label their contacts by categories (e.g. classmates in a certain course, professors)
-* prefer desktop apps over other types
-* can type fast
+* can type fast and prefers typing
-* prefers typing to mouse interactions
-* is reasonably comfortable using CLI apps
+* is reasonably comfortable with command-line inputs

-**Value proposition**: manage contacts faster than a typical mouse/GUI driven app
+**Value proposition**: Manage contacts quickly via text commands which computing students are familiar with, and with useful features relevant to computing (and in particular, SoC) students

 ### User stories